drgerg/mmc4w/README.md

 ![titlebar.png](https://github.com/drgerg/mmc4w/blob/main/code/_internal/titlebar.png)

 Other than the basic controls, I also want to be able to see the album cover most of the time.
-The **Art** button toggles a small window to display embedded art.
-The MPD server extracts it from the current song file and provides it.
+The **Art** button toggles a small window to display embedded or folder art.
+The MPD server extracts it from the current song file or from a cover.jpg, .png, .tiff, or .bmp file located in the album folder and provides it.
 MMC4W displays it.
 Dead simple.
 That looks like this:

 ![screen_1.png](https://github.com/drgerg/mmc4w/blob/main/code/_internal/screen_1.png)